Police: "Normal madness" at the start of the new year

-At the start of the new year, the police in Hesse initially recorded no major incidents.
-On Monday morning, the police departments unanimously stated that it was business as usual on such a night.
-No attacks on emergency services or emergency vehicles had been reported so far.
-However, burning hedges, garbage containers and other smaller fires have been reported in many places.
-"So far, it's the normal madness", said the police in Kassel.
-However, it will not be possible to take stock of the incidents until Monday.
+At the start of the new year, the police in Hesse did not initially register any serious incidents.
+However, there have been isolated attacks on police officers.
+Police headquarters unanimously stated on Monday morning that it was business as usual on New Year's Eve for the time being.
+There had been burning hedges, garbage containers and other smaller fires in many places, including a burning mobile home in Dieburg.
+"So far, it's the normal madness", was the initial response from the police in Kassel, for example.

-The start of the new year with fireworks in Frankfurt's city center was initially largely peaceful, according to an initial assessment.
-Of course, firecrackers and rockets were again fired into crowds of people, said a police spokesman early on Monday morning.
-The officers had acted consistently against this.
-There had been around 15 provisional arrests.
+Shortly after midnight, according to the Frankfurt fire department, firefighters on a fire engine were attacked with stones and fireworks and two firefighters were injured.
+They were treated as outpatients in a clinic.
+The police launched an investigation.
+Volunteers from the German Life Saving Association (DLRG) were also shot at with a firework near a bridge over the River Main.
+There were no injuries.
+The Frankfurt fire department reported 99 deployments between midnight and 2.00 a.m. alone.

-In Fulda, it was also reported that groups of people had fired rockets at each other.
+In Fulda, too, it was reported that groups of people had fired rockets at each other.
 As the evening progressed, more and more alcohol was consumed and people became more aggressive.
-In Darmstadt, it was reported in the morning that "nothing major yet".
+In Darmstadt, the morning report on the incident was: "Nothing major yet".

 In Wiesbaden, a passer-by had already been slightly injured by a firework on Saturday evening.
 The 37-year-old woman from the Rhein-Lahn district was walking across the station square when a firework was presumably thrown down from the roof of a shopping center.
 The woman sustained minor injuries to her foot but did not require medical treatment.

+While setting off fireworks near the Hessian State Chancellery in Wiesbaden, two celebrating groups got into an argument, according to the police.
+A 23-year-old suffered a knife wound to the head and a 21-year-old companion also suffered a head injury from a blow with a bottle.
+Both men were taken to hospital.
+The police launched an investigation into dangerous bodily harm.

+The East Hesse police headquarters in Fulda reported 70 incidents in connection with New Year's Eve up until early Monday morning.
+Several people were sent off for "alcohol-related aggression offenses".
+Two people were temporarily taken into custody.
+However, according to the East Hesse police headquarters, there were no serious crimes, partly due to the increased police presence.
+Several bushes, hedges and garbage cans caught fire during the fireworks, but no one was injured.
+During traffic checks on drivers on New Year's Eve, officers recorded a peak blood alcohol level of 2.56 per mille in the area of the East Hesse police headquarters.

-In some city centers with historic buildings, firecrackers were also banned this time and citizens had to move to other areas.
-In Frankfurt, for example, there was also a ban within 200 meters of churches, hospitals, retirement homes, the zoo and half-timbered houses.
+In some city centers with historic buildings, fireworks were once again banned and citizens had to move to other areas.
+In Frankfurt, for example, there was also a ban within 200 meters of churches, hospitals, old people's homes, the zoo and half-timbered houses.
 The Federal Police had issued a weapons ban for several train stations at the turn of the year.
 In addition, the setting off of fireworks was prohibited on railroad premises.

 Read also: